camrunr/py_hec_token_mgr/README.md

 Usage:

 > py_hec_token_mgr.py [-h] -l http://leader:port [-u USERNAME] -t TOKEN -a {add,modify} [-d DESC] -g GROUP -i INPUT [-p PASSWORD]
-* the following arguments are required: -l/--leader, -t/--token, -a/--action, -g/--group, -i/--input
+* the following arguments are required: -l/--leader, -a/--action, -g/--group, -i/--input
 * if no password is supplied, you'll be prompted
+* if you do not specify a token one will be generated for you
 * currently the modify action does nothing

 Requirements: